Patrick Carter (American football): NFL career

 In 2007, Carter entered the NFL draft, and was signed as a Baltimore Ravens free agent.
 In 2008, Carter signed by the Tampa Bay Buccaneers, and played on the practice squad for the season.
-In 2009, Carter signed with the Seattle Seahawks and later traded to the Miami Dolphins where played for two seasons before joining the CFL Toronto Argonauts, retiring in 2012.
+In 2009, Carter signed with the Seattle Seahawks and later traded to the Miami Dolphins where he played for two seasons before joining the CFL Toronto Argonauts, retiring in 2012.